 A five-fold cross-validation approach was utilized to ensure a comprehensive and accurate evaluation of the deep learning models' performance, dividing the 66 WSIs into five folds.
-In this approach, performance evaluation can be done on the entire dataset where each fold is used as the test set once, while the remaining folds are used for training and validation.
+In this approach, performance evaluation is conducted on the entire dataset, with each fold used as the test set once, while the remaining folds are used for training and validation.
 This fold split was consistently applied to both classification and segmentation training.
-From the WSI, patches measuring 1000 by 1000 pixels at 40x magnification were created, resulting in a total of 120,360 patches.
+From the WSI, patches measuring 1000 by 1000 pixels at $40 \times$ magnification were created, resulting in a total of 120,360 patches.